pivotal/docs-platform-automation/docs/tasks.md

 === "Usage"
     ---excerpt--- "reference/delete-vm-usage"

-This task requires the [state file][state] generated [create-vm](#create-vm).
+This task requires the [state file](./inputs-outputs.md#state) generated [create-vm](#create-vm).

 The task does specific CLI commands for the deletion of the Tanzu Operations Manager VM and resources on each IAAS.
-See below for more information:
+See the following for more information:

 **AWS**